bbc/psammead/documentation/architecture-decision-records/ADR0001-i18n_library.md

 ## Context and Problem Statement

-Psammead components need a stardardised approach to localisation, including date and time formatting and string translation.
+Psammead components need a standardised approach to localisation, including date and time formatting and string translation.

 ## Decision Drivers